Kim Kardashian Posts First Photo On Instagram Since Paris Robbery — See Family Pic

 Earlier in the day, Kim also took to her official app and shared a compilation of touching home videos, starring her adorable little family.
 The videos showed tender moments between her and Kanye, kissing and cuddling, looking on with tears in their eyes as they watch North play and Saint walk his first steps.
 It’s so lovely to see.

-HollywoodLifers, are you excited that Kim’s back on Instagram?
+HollywoodLifers, are you excited that Kim’s back on Instagram and Twitter?
 Tell us in the comments!

 Copyright © 2017 PMC.
 All rights reserved.